ontoportal/documentation/docs/_ontologies/submitting_ontologies.md

 You can look for the submissionStatus attribute to get the status.

-If you are looking at an ontology that should have been parsed some time ago, you can look at the Ontologies tab of the Administration page.
+If you are looking at an ontology that should have been parsed some time ago, you can look at the Ontology Administration tab of the Administration Console page.
 See <a href="../troubleshooting_submissions">Troubleshooting Submissions</a> for more information.

 ## Is there a log file for parsing?

 Parsing progress is logged in the ontology submission repository folder: `/srv/ncbo/repository/{ontology acronym}/{submission id}`.

-You can also see the latest log from the Ontologies tab of the Administration page.
+You can also see the latest log from the Ontology Administration tab of the Administration Console page.
 See <a href="../troubleshooting_submissions">Troubleshooting Submissions</a> for more information

 For further information about ontology parsing,